Darwin is fast becoming a foodie destination

 The Waterfront Bistro is a multi-award winning restaurant overlooking stunning Fannie Bay.
-A diverse menu from burgers and wraps extending to a taste of south-east Asia, flame grilled steaks, pastas, a wide selection of local seafood and home-made desserts.
+A diverse menu with flavours from south-east Asia, flame grilled steaks, pastas, a wide selection of local seafood and home-made desserts.

-Located right on the beachfront – this restaurant has the Top view in Darwin.
+This restaurant is located on the beachfront and has the Top view in Darwin.

 Little Miss Korea

 Locals Tip: Manchu Monday nights for the best dumplings in Darwin!

 LMK is one of my favourite restaurants in town!
 Little Miss Korea is a unique Korean Charcoal BBQ Restaurant, also offering a modern take on Korean à la carte & lunches.
 This funky industrial-looking space caters to locals and tourists alike.
 Little Miss Korea is a gastronomic experience that should not be missed.

 Located in Austin Lane and another of the Top Restaurants in Darwin.

 Locals tip: Dry season dining in the garden.

 Char’s unique dining experience offers Darwin’s signature dining experience, Australian wines and innovative cuisine.
 Char Restaurant features premium cuts of steak and fresh seafood.